jeremytammik/tbc/a/1678_purge_unused.md

 <!---

- in the #RevitAPI  @AutodeskRevit #bim #dynamobim @AutodeskForge #ForgeDevCon http://bit.ly/delnonsharedparam
+Purge Unused in the #RevitAPI using Performance Adviser @AutodeskRevit #bim #dynamobim @AutodeskForge #ForgeDevCon http://bit.ly/purgeunused

 Matt Taylor of WSP shares a solution to Purge Unused using the Performance Adviser &ndash; <code>PurgeTool.vb</code> implements <code>GetPurgeableElements</code>